cristhiandas/student-directory/README.md

 - "3.
 Search for specific students"
 - "4.
 Save the students in a file"
 - "5. loads the students in the file"
 - "6.
-Print the program sourcecode"
+Print the program source code"
 - "9.
 Exit"

-they bassically do what they say.
+they basically do what they say.